SebastianCuneo/NASA-Will-It-Rain-On-My-Parade-/README.md

 # 🌤️ NASA Weather Risk Navigator - NASA Space Apps Challenge

-**Will It Rain On My Parade?** - Modern weather risk assessment platform for outdoor event planning.
+**Will It Rain On My Parade?** - Democratizing climate science through intelligent weather risk assessment.

 ## 🚀 Project Overview

-NASA Weather Risk Navigator is a comprehensive weather risk assessment platform that combines historical data analysis with modern web technologies.
-Built with a responsive React frontend and FastAPI backend, it provides intelligent weather risk assessment with activity compatibility analysis and Plan B suggestions.
+The NASA Weather Risk Navigator is a cutting-edge web application built on a FastAPI (Backend) and React (Frontend) architecture to democratize climate science.
+It moves beyond standard weather forecasting to assess the historical likelihood of adverse conditions such as extreme heat, heavy precipitation, or strong winds by applying the 90th percentile methodology.
+For the Hackathon MVP, this methodology is validated using mock climate data to ensure operational stability, with the immediate goal of integrating full NASA MERRA-2 and GPM datasets.

+The application provides historical weather risk analysis using a 90th percentile methodology to assess the likelihood of adverse conditions such as extreme heat and heavy precipitation.
+It offers a probability-based risk assessment system (0-100%) with four risk levels (MINIMAL, LOW, MODERATE, HIGH).
+Users specify location coordinates and dates to receive activity-specific compatibility analysis with automatic Plan B suggestions.
+The platform includes educational visualizations showing historical trends and promotes climate literacy through accessible weather science.

 ### 🎯 Key Features

-- **Modern Web Interface**: Responsive React application with desktop/mobile optimization
+- **90th Percentile Methodology**: NASA-grade statistical analysis for extreme weather risk assessment
-- **Intelligent Risk Analysis**: Multi-variable weather risk assessment
+- **Probability-Based Risk System**: 0-100% risk assessment with four levels (MINIMAL, LOW, MODERATE, HIGH)
-- **Activity Compatibility**: Smart analysis with automatic Plan B suggestions
+- **Activity Compatibility Analysis**: Smart weather-activity matching with automatic Plan B suggestions
-- **Dark/Light Mode**: Beautiful theme switching with animated backgrounds
+- **Educational Visualizations**: Climate change impact demonstrations with historical trends
+- **Mobile-Responsive Design**: Dynamic day/night theming with smooth animations
-- **Real-time API**: FastAPI backend with comprehensive weather calculations
+- **Real-time API Integration**: FastAPI backend with comprehensive weather calculations
-- **Historical Context**: Past vs. present risk comparison with visualizations
+- **Climate Literacy Focus**: Making complex meteorological data accessible to everyone

 ## 📁 Project Structure